gnsalok/go-codes/Ultimate_Go/decoupling/decouping_and_semantic_docs.md

 - Use??
 When the piece of data should give the behavious
 - Interface types are not real.
 - They only define a method set of behaviour.
-- Interface value are valueless.
+- Interface types are valueless.
 - When you attach any concrete type it will behave according to the type it passed.